SelfReflect: Can LLMs Communicate Their Internal Answer Distribution?: Can SelfReflect scores quantify how good summaries are?

 \subsection{Study 2: Distances of multiple-choice distributions}

 Next, we investigate SelfReflect in a narrower setup.
-We generate 1,000 answer distributions for MMLU \citep{hendryckstest2021}, a multiple-choice dataset with choices A, B, C, and D for each question.
-To give a spectrum of different-quality summaries, we create summaries of the form \textit{``The answer is most likely C (54\% sure), but it could also be B (32\% sure) or A (14\% sure).''} that either match the true ratio of answers, mention the most likely answer only, are overconfident, or give random percentages.
-These simple summary strings allow testing how well SelfReflect and the baseline metrics capture distributional faithfulness.
-As a reference-metric for faithfulness in this narrow setup, we compute the true Wasserstein distance between the distribution described in the summary and that of the test-set answers.
-We then calculate the correlation of the ranks that SelfReflect assigns to the summaries of a question and that which the reference metric assigns.
-In order to broaden our analysis, the answer-distributions are generated with a different LLM than in the previous section.
-We use Gemma 3 12B (non-Instruct) \citep{team2025gemma}, whose majority/greedy answer has a 71\% accuracy on MMLU.
+We generate $2\times$1,000 answer distributions for MMLU \citep{hendryckstest2021}, a multiple-choice dataset with choices A, B, C, and D for each question, with Gemma 3 12B (non-Instruct) \citep{team2025gemma}, and Qwen 2.5 7B Instruct.
+Since MMLU is a multiple-choice dataset, we can sample the LLM multiple times to obtain a simple categorical distribution.
+We then create summaries that either talk about this distribution \textit{``The answer is most likely C (54\% sure), but it could also be B (32\% sure) or A (14\% sure).''} or that mention the most likely answer only, are overconfident, or give random percentages.
+This gives a range of different-quality summaries that the benchmark metrics have to tell apart.
+The categorical setup of MMLU also allows to calculate a reference benchmark metric, namely the Wasserstein distance between the percentages mentioned in the summary and that of the real distribution.
+This lets us test if the SelfReflect metric and the other baselines agrees with the true distance in this special case.
+Specifically, we report the rank correlation between them and the reference metric.

 \cref{tab:mmlu} shows that most metrics have a positive rank correlation with the reference metric.
-The LM judge metric even outperforms SelfReflect, indicating that SelfReflect may be slightly noisy on individual questions when summaries contain exact probabilities.
-However, as soon as we compute the average score across all 1000 questions, as it will later be used in the benchmark, SelfReflect, like LM Judge and the P(True) ablation, achieves a perfect rank correlation with the reference metric, i.e., ranks the different types of summaries the same way as the reference metric for this special case would.
+The LM judge metric even slightly outperforms SelfReflect on this particular task, indicating that SelfReflect may be slightly noisy on individual questions when summaries contain exact probabilities.
+However, when we compute the average score across all questions, as it will later be used in the benchmark, SelfReflect, like two of its ablations and LM Judge, achieves a perfect agreement with the reference metric.
+This shows SelfReflects generic power as benchmark metric, even in this special case.